tensorpack/tensorpack/docs/tutorial/callback.md

 We found people traditionally tend to write the training loop together with these extra features.
 This makes the loop lengthy, and the code for the same feature probably get separated.
-By writing callbacks to implement what you want to do at each place, tensorpack trainers will call them at the proper time.
+By writing callbacks to implement what to do at each place, tensorpack trainers will call the callbacks at the proper time.
 Therefore the code can be reused with one single line, as long as you are using tensorpack trainers.

 For example, these are the callbacks I used when training a ResNet: